Connect with a Mortgage Advisor Today!

 Rates Depend on Multiple Factors

 Sammamish Mortgage makes use of an innovative software platform that provides you with an instant rate quote.
 The system does this by comparing multiple lenders and investors from across the US, providing real-time results.
 All you need to do to get your rate quote is to input a few pieces of information, and within seconds, you’ll receive an accurate breakdown of the interest rates and costs available for you.
 You won’t have to supply any personal information to obtain this data, either.
-The mortgage experts at Sammamish Mortgage always work to ensure that the best interests of our clients are always met.
+The mortgage experts at Sammamish Mortgage always work to ensure that the premier interests of our clients are always met.

 Loan Purpose